Fence Help: General Troubleshooting and Receiver Collar Questions

 Take the collar into the yard.
 Close the strap so it is as though your dog is wearing it.
 Hold the back of the strap, with the receiver hanging at the bottom of the collar loop, at 6 o’clock, and the points pointing up to 12 o’clock.
 Now walk into the yard holding the collar in this position, stooping over so you are holding the collar at the same level above the ground as it is when your dog is walking in the yard.
+(NOTE: Collars time-out and stop beeping and shocking after about 20 seconds in the signal field.
+Customers often conclude that because the beeping stopped, the fence is not working.
+Please take the receiver collar out of the signal and then re-enter at about the point where it stopped before and resume testing.)
 Please do NOT hold the collar up as high as your own ears and try to hear it beep.
 It will not work since the signal is not adjusted to activate the collar much above your dog’s neck level (Caution, you might shock your ear if you are holding it too close.
 We have heard some amusing anecdotes about this.
 While we find the stories amusing, we hope it does not happen to you.)
 As you approach the edge of the yard, you should hear the collar begin to “beep” or “tick”.
 This result will tell you:

 - The receiver is working.

 - The batteries are good.

 - The dog should be getting shocked if it goes too far.